ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 Therefore we will not use array slices in this book.
 Instead we can use a pair of array indices `i`, `j` to refer to a specific slice of the array.
-This is, e.g., done already in @sec:intro:binary-search where we introduce the *binary search* algorithm.
+This is, for example, done already in @sec:intro:binary-search where we introduce the *binary search* algorithm.

 #### Strings

-A string is an immutable sequence of characters, meaning that once defined (e.g., `str = "data"`), it cannot be modified.
+A string is an immutable sequence of characters, meaning that once defined (for instance, `str = "data"`), it cannot be modified.
 In this sense, strings behave like values, similar to integers or boolean values.
 While you can access individual characters using indexing, you cannot change them.
 Any modification, such as concatenation or replacement, results in the creation of a new string rather than altering the original one.